 An interrupt service consists of an Interrupt Service Routine which is called with a user provided argument upon reception of an interrupt service request.
 The routine is invoked in interrupt context.
 Interrupt service requests may have a priority and an affinity to a set of processors.
 An interrupt service is a software component.

 Interrupt Service Routine

 An ISR is invoked by the CPU to process a pending interrupt.

 ISR

-An acronym for Interrupt Service Routine.
+This term is an acronym for Interrupt Service Routine.

 ISVV